O-Core: Meet the Team

 Megan is a senior psychology major with a minor in general business from Pleasanton, California.
 She is a coordinator for Gonzaga University Specialized Recreation (GUSR), is a student-athlete tutor, studied abroad at Gonzaga-in-Florence, served as a delegate at the National Jesuit Student Leader Conference, volunteers at Hutton Settlement, participated in Reality Camp, and was also small group orientation leader.

 I love the nervous excitement of the new students and the happy reunions of the group leaders.
 Orientation is my favorite way to start of the school year; the community reminds me why I love my school so much.
 I joined O-Core so that I can be apart of something greater than myself; to welcome the new students into this community and family who has given me so many opportunities these past few years, and continues to challenge and shape me into becoming a better Jesuit student, Zag, servant leader, and active member of my communities.

 Meghan is a senior double-major in public relations and psychology from Los Angeles, California.
 She has been involved with ZESST, Gonzaga's Host program, Ambassadors, Entertainment Chair for Gonzaga Student Body Association (GSBA), served as Head Programmer for Coughlin Block Council, is a Mary Stuart Rogers scholar, works in the Admission Office, and performs both on and off campus with her band!

 Why Meghan joined O-Core:

 It's honestly quite simple: I love Gonzaga.
-Gonzaga has instilled in me to be a servant-leader by providing me a foundation in Jesuit values, the ability to think critically, and conduct myself with great heart and right conscience.
+Gonzaga has instilled in me to be a servant-leader.
+My Gonzaga experience has provided me a foundation in Jesuit values, the ability to think critically, and conduct myself with great heart and right conscience.
 I want to convey these values to our incoming Freshmen, and explain that Gonzaga is a place to fortify not only one's mind, but their spirit.